CJMenart/MetadataRepresentationProject/axioms.md

 ### Axioms (English)
 * "A scenario has exactly one Environment"
 * "An environment has (up to?) one hasTemperature."
-* "A scenario has exactly one currentLane (if currentLane stays a thing)"
+* "A Scenario containsLane at least one Lane."
 * "Every physical thing is pointed to by exactly one Scenario via hasThing."
 * "A Scenario has atleast one intersection"
 * "A Scenario has exactly one Self"